-While applications that make use of AVX instructions are relatively uncommon, they do exist, and it's best to check system stability under such workloads. y-cruncher is a good option for AVX testing, and the latest versions of the stability tests mentioned above all support the full range of AVX features (including AVX512, if you have a Skylake-X processor).
+Applications that make use of AVX instructions are more common these days, and it pays to check system stability under such workloads.
+Cinebench R23 is a good option for AVX testing.
 If you find a hard limit with these tests or with other AVX packages that you use frequently, adjust the offset to compensate so you can keep the overclocking gains found in typical CPU workloads without crashing.

-As an example, our i7-8700K can hit 5.0GHz normal CPU workloads, but AVX loads can crash, so we've set an AVX offset of -1.
-With a Core i9-9900K, we were also able to hit 5.0GHz, but with two additional CPU cores we had to adjust the AVX offset to -2.
+As an example, our Core i7 8700K can hit 5.0GHz normal CPU workloads, but AVX loads can crash, so we've set an AVX offset of -1.
+With a Core i9 9900K, we were also able to hit 5.0GHz, but with two additional CPU cores, we had to adjust the AVX offset to -2.
 You can expect an even larger offset with AVX512 applications too—as much as a -5 or -6, so don't worry about dropping those in to ensure a reliable overclock.

 Per core overclocking